-Do you have any words of wisdom you could offer students who are looking to set up their own business?
+Do you have any words of wisdom you could offer University of London alumni who are looking to set up their own business?

 Without doubt, I'd say find your passion and grasp it with both hands.
 I could not have set up on my own without asking lots of questions and building up a trusted network of industry contacts first.
 That combination has been invaluable to me.